React Native

 preTransformA slash-separated list of TwicPics API transformations to be performed before resizing the image (see the TwicPics Manipulation documentation).
 Note that anchor and focus are applied after preTransform: if you need to specify a specific focus point for your preTransform then it needs to be part of the expression (like preTransform="focus=auto/crop=50px50p" for instance).
 Be aware that using this option can lead to unexpected results so use with caution!String

 ratioA unitless width/height or width:height value pair (as in 4/3 or 4:3) that defines the aspect ratio of the display area.
 If height is not specified, it is assumed to be 1.
 A square area will be created by default.
 When set to none, ratio is determined based on width and height as computed by the browser following your CSS definitions.
-The --twic-ratio CSS variable is ignored in this instance.
 You are responsible for properly sizing the component when ratio="none".String1

 stepSee the TwicPics step attribute documentation for more information.Integer10